EPFL-ENAC/panel-lemanique-preprocessing/README.md

 ## Adding data preprocessing from a new wave or subproject

 1. Add a pre-processing script in `data_preprocessing/`
-2. Add a pre-processing rule to `data_preprocessing/Makefile` and include the rule as a dependency of the `preprocess_data` rule
+2. Add a pre-processing rule to `Makefile` and include the rule as a dependency of the `preprocess_data` rule